uddoktapay/docs/gateways/create-bank.md

 ---
-title: Create Manual Bank Gateway
+title: Create Bank Gateway
 ---

-# Create Manual Bank Gateway
+# Create Bank Gateway

-Manual Bank Gateways are used for offline transfers.
+Bank Gateways are used for offline transfers.
 They collect user proof and are approved from the Payments module.

 Steps: